danimrangelb/proxy/README.md

 - `port`: The port number on which the proxy server will listen.
 - `proxyUrl`: An array of objects representing the URLs to which the requests will be forwarded.
 Each object should have a `url` property specifying the URL and an `endpoint` property specifying the endpoint.
 Alternatively, you can specify a single URL as a string and request will be forwarded to `/`, this is usefull if only one url is proxied.
 - `verbose` (optional): A boolean value indicating whether the proxy server should output verbose logs.
+- `watch`: (optional): A boolean values indicating whether the cli should reload the context of files located in the CWD.

 Examples of the `proxyUrl` property: